msoka86/Sokafrica/README.md

 I’m the founder and project lead of Sokafrica, a graduate in finance and communication.
 I am also an analyst, a writer, a dreamer, an occasional number cruncher, a social entrepreneurship enthusiast and a proud daughter of the black continent.

-I've been passionate about building open communities especially in marginalized socities to brigde digital divides, and social entrepreneurship is a subject I feel strongly about, as it boosts economy and helps fight economic and social inqualities, so combining the two seemed liked an obvious path to take for me.
+I've been passionate about building open communities especially in marginalized societies to bridge digital divides, and social entrepreneurship is a subject I feel strongly about, as it boosts economy and helps fight economic and social inqualities.
+So combining the two seemed liked an obvious path to take for me.
 This is the main drive and inspiration to this project.

 I look forward to engaging and establishing long term partnerships with local and global organizations who share the same passion to better provide visibility, openness and collaboration to the Social entrepreneurship scene in Africa.